 He also offers a 12 day backpack combination hunt with a base price of $13,500 and trophy fees of $11,500 for sheep, $11,500 for moose and $5,000 for caribou on August 28 to September 8.

-Last fall he had 8 sheep hunters tag 8 rams, including an ALL TIME BOONE AND CROCKETT RAM scoring 171 and was 14 years old.
+In 2016 he had 8 sheep hunters tag 8 rams, including an ALL TIME BOONE AND CROCKETT RAM scoring 171 that was 14 years old.

 In 2015 his 8 sheep hunters killed 6 rams, including a 168 inch broomed ram.
 One rifle hunter hit and lost his ram.
 It was a big ram that they spent 8 days looking for him with no success.
 The other unsuccessful hunter was an archer that spent 6 days sitting on a good ram and wasn’t able to make it happen.
 One bowhunter did kill his ram.

 2014 all 8 stone sheep hunters took home a ram including 2 bowhunters.
 Best ram went just over 164 inches and overall age was 10 1/2 years.